Computer Music Center

 The Computer Music Center (CMC) at Columbia University is the oldest center for electronic and computer music research in the United States.
-It was founded in the 1950s as the Columbia-Princeton Electronic Music Center.
+Electronic music work began at Columbia University and Barnard College in 1951 as the Columbia Experimental Music Studio.
+In 1958, the name was changed to the Columbia-Princeton Electronic Music Center.
+In 1996, under the directorship of Brad Garton, the center's name was changed to the Columbia University Computer Music Center.

 Location

-The CMC is housed in Prentis Hall, 632 West 125th Street, New York City, across the street from Columbia's 17-acre Manhattanville campus.
-The facility consists of a large graduate research facility specializing in computer music and multimedia research, as well as composition and recording studios for student use.
+The Computer Music Center is housed in Prentis Hall, 632 West 125th Street, New York City, across the street from Columbia's 17-acre Manhattanville campus.
+The 5,400-square-foot facility consists of studios for teaching, electronic music, recording, spatial audio, a workshop for analog electronics and digital fabrication, and numerous composition and art studios for graduate student use.
 Projects to come out of the CMC since the 1990s include the following: